forntoh/LcdMenu/docs/source/overview/control/joystick.rst

     }

 The adapter handles the dead zone around the centre value so only distinct movements generate commands.
-You can override the default commands by passing them to the constructor:
+The centre value defaults to ``512`` but can be set explicitly along with the margin.
+You can also override the command mapping when creating the adapter:

 .. code-block:: cpp